West Midlands CAMRA Region

 Real AleReal FireFamily FriendlyGardenLunchtime MealsEvening MealsSeparate BarGamesParkingRestaurantDog Friendly

 Named after the Barons Herbert of Chirbury, and situated within the conservation area at the centre of the village, this is a rather imposing Georgian pub.
 When it was first built it was called the Cross.
 Nowadays it is a very welcoming village local with a nicely old fashioned feel.
 The single bar is tiled, the furniture is cottage style, and there's a comforting wood burner.
 Also a pool room and a large dining room.
 Unusually for a village pub, the food menu has quite a number of vegetarian dishes.
 Chirbury is only a couple of miles away from Offa's Dyke, which in these parts often marks the Welsh border.
 Has had a 250k refurb.
-Still closed, but publicans are being sought.
+Reopened in March 2025 following a closure of three years.
+Details shown here (apart from beer range) are from its previous incarnation.
+A full survey is to be undertaken by the local CAMRA branch.